U.S. Route 24 in Kansas: Route description

 Shortly after Leonardville, US-24 takes a sharp rightward turn before intersecting US-77 on the north side of Riley, returning to an eastward direction and running concurrently.
 The routes split shortly thereafter as US-24 begins heading southeast toward Manhattan.
-The route passes around the city to the northeast and east sides, before splitting away from town at K-177 and heading across the Big Blue River and into Pottawatomie County.
+The route passes around the city to the northeast and east sides, before splitting away from town at K-177 heading into Pottawatomie County and crossing the Big Blue River.

 US-24 runs across the southern edge of the county parallel to the Kansas River, passing through Wamego, Belvue, and St. Marys.
-Entering Shawnee, the county begins heading southeastward toward Topeka via Rossville and Silver Lake.
+Entering Shawnee, US-24 begins heading southeastward toward Topeka via Rossville and Silver Lake.
 US-24 passes across the northern end of Topeka as a hybrid limited-access road, with four interchanges in and around the city, including ones with US-75 and K-4, with a short concurrency between interchanges with the last route.
 US-24 continues eastward, paralleling the Kansas River through Jefferson County, passing through Grantville and Perry, then picking up a concurrency with US-59 north of Williamstown.
-The routes then turn south toward Lawrence, with US-24 splitting to the east and gaining a concurrency with US-40 on the north side of the city as US-59 and US-40 west head south towards downtown.
+The routes then turn south toward Lawrence, with US-24 splitting to the east and gaining a concurrency with US-40 on the north side of the city as US-59 and US-40 west head south toward downtown.
 US-24/US-40 heads northeast toward Tonganoxie, where it turns east once again.
 On the Kansas City–Bonner Springs city line, the two routes intersect US-73 and K-7 at a cloverleaf interchange, where US-24/US-40 joins US-73/K-7 southward toward I-70 and Bonner Springs.
 At I-70, US-24 and US-40 join the Interstate Highway eastward, while US-73 ends and K-7 continues southward into the core of Bonner Springs.
 US-24 continues with I-70 into Kansas City and across the Kansas River into Kansas City, Missouri.

 History

-When the United States Numbered Highway System was first instituted in 1926, much of what is now US-24 was designated as U.S. Route 40N (US-40N).
-US-40N ran along present-day US-24 between Limon, Colorado and Manhattan.
+When the United States Numbered Highway System was first instituted in 1926, much of what is now US-24 was designated as U.S. Highway 40N (US-40N).
+US-40N ran along present-day US-24 between Limon, Colorado, and Manhattan.
 At Manhattan, it and US-40S recombined into US-40, which used the present alignment of US-24 eastward toward Topeka.
 Between Topeka and Lawrence, K-10 occupied the current alignment of US-24 as US-40 used its still standing alignment on the south side of the Kansas River.
 At Lawrence, US-40 returned to using US-24's alignment onto Kansas City and Missouri.
 In 1935, US-40N was decommissioned and US-24 was extended westward from its previous terminus at Independence across the state into Colorado and eventually on to Grand Junction, Colorado (later reduced to Minturn, Colorado).